maxfischer2781/aoc2022_py/README.rst

 pythonic code with just the standard library. 👍
 Well, unless I'm too annoyed by the challenge of the day. 🤪

+Most of the code is written the way I would write $DAYJOB code: generic, reusable, modular and aimed at data streams. 🏢 In other words, it is somewhat over-engineered and could be reduced for just the specific task of each day. ✂︎
 Feel free to take a look around and find inspiration. 🤔

 Usage 🎅🤶